 These electrolytes help your body breathe, talk, move, and do other things such as running and being active.
 If you get dehydrated, it is very easy for you to fall sick.
 Being extremely dehydrated can lead to a fatal complication or injury, landing you in the ER room right away.
 Hypovolemic shock, seizures, and cardiac arrhythmia are very common if your blood level falls down.

-To know if you are dehydrated, you should look for the following symptoms.
+To know if you are dehydrated, make sure you look for the following symptoms.

 Saliva comes with anti-bacterial properties, and dehydration can stop your body from producing enough saliva.
 If you do not make enough saliva, then you can have an overgrowth of bacteria in your mouth, leading to bad breath.